Get a totally different and somewhat unrestrained perspective

 Though I did attend public schooling, ultimately earning a bachelor's degree as a Home Economist and a master's degree in Information Technology Management, anyone can tell you that I am a maverick and have been mostly self-taught in the subjects of electronics, computers, and practically everything else I know.
 "Autodidact" is another way of saying "self-taught".
 More people are autodidactical than society is willing to admit.

-I have written a number of works that are available as Kindle books on Amazon.com.
+I have written a number of works that are available on Amazon.com.
 I also continue working on my great philosophical anti-novels in the Navigiary allegory.

 Also, I have written some inspiring stories that some people enjoy.